 However, doctors and hospitals that commit medical errors are often unwilling to come forward voluntarily.
 It takes brave citizens, with the help of lawyers, to hold these medical practitioners accountable for malpractice.

-At Levin & Perconti, we have recovered more than $660 million for our clients.
+At Levin & Perconti, we have recovered nearly a billion for our clients.
 We can conduct a free, no-obligation analysis of your situation, to reveal your potential reimbursement for the harm caused by medical malpractice.Real Results: Battling Medical Malpractice

 We help Illinois residents recover from medical malpractice and receive the reimbursement they need for rehabilitation and life-changing medical circumstances.
 We’ve seen many people struggle with traumatic medical errors, and will support you through the entire litigation process.Facts About Levin & Perconti:

-- Won more than $660 million in total client compensations
+- Won nearly a billion in total client compensations

 - Achieved numerous record-setting multi-million dollar settlements for Illinois families